bureau14/qdb-benchmark/README.md

 The default value is `1,1K,1M`, therefore running each test 3 times: a first time with an input of 1 byte, then with 1 kilobyte and a last time with 1 megabyte.

+#### `--iterations` or `-i`

+Sets the number of iterations done for each test.

+It silences the (default) duration option.

+The default value is `0`, meaning it's not active and the tests will run until the specified duration has elapsed.

 #### `--tests`

 Sets the names of the tests to run.
 You can use `*` at the beginning or end of a test name to select multiple tests at once.

-To know the list of supported tests, just run `qdb-benchmark --help`.
+To know the list of supported tests, just run `qdb-benchmark --help` or `qdb-benchmark --show-tests`.

 The current list of supported tests is: